High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

-We propose a priori criterion to improve the numerical stability of the solution of problem \eqref{problem_min_1} associated with a matrix $A$, which leads to a numerical stable behavior of the proposed method.
-To obtain the optimal regularization matrix, we introduce a priori criterion with its objective function given in equation \eqref{Priori_criterion}.

-The first term of the objective function is the residual of approximating the inverse of $A^T A$, which is the reason for the estimation bias of the high-order regularization method, and the second term is the condition number of the new matrix $A^T A + R$, which describes the numerical stability of the problem.
-And note that, if $R \in \mathrm{S}_{+}^n$, then the new matrix $A^T A + R$ is an SPD matrix, and according to Theorem \ref{Lemma_2}, the spectral radius condition can always be satisfied.
-The proposed criterion considers the trade-off between modifying the small eigenvalues and keeping the information of some dimensions with respect to these small eigenvalues.

-Instead of calculating the loss function directly, one can modify the loss function \eqref{Priori_criterion} slightly by adding some reasonable relaxations on the regularization matrix $R$ according to the discussion in Subsection (\ref{relaxation_R}) and solve the loss function more easily.
-The simplification loss function is
+Instead of calculating the loss function directly, it is better to modify the loss function \eqref{Priori_criterion} slightly by adding some reasonable restructures on the regularization matrix $R$ according to the above discussion and solve the loss function more easily.
+The simplified loss function is

 where the regularization matrix has a special constraint.
-From equation \eqref{New_system_matrix}, under these constraints of $R$, one can allow the regularization matrix to only modify some small eigenvalues.
+From equation \eqref{New_system_matrix}, under these constraints of $R$, it allows the regularization matrix to modify only some small eigenvalues.
 In general, if considering only modifying the smallest eigenvalue of the matrix $A^T A$, one can calculate the loss function by setting $s=n-1,k=1$.
-And note that the regularization matrix $R$ is related to $\mu^2$, so only $\mu^2$ needs to be determined among the parameters in the prior criterion.
+Note that the regularization matrix $R$ is related to $\mu^2$, then only $\mu^2$ needs to be determined among the parameters in the prior criterion.